 - Refined seed oils

-Best Supplements for Gut Health and Weight Loss
+The Role of Supplements on Gut Health and Weight Loss

 Probiotics are a hot topic and one of the most popular supplements for gut health.
 Studies are mixed on whether probiotic supplementation helps with weight loss.

-That said, a broad strain with multiple types and high amounts of bacteria (called colony-forming units or CFU) could be a way to support your gut health and weight loss.
+A broad strain with multiple types and high amounts of bacteria (colony-forming units or CFU) could support your gut health and weight loss.
 Or look for one that includes Akkermansia, especially if you want to target blood sugar support with weight loss.